raspberrypilearning/stamping-app/en/step_1.md

 title: Additional information for educators
 ---

-[Here](http://rpf.io/project-name-go) is a link to the resources for this project.

-If you need to print this project, please use the [printer-friendly version](https://projects.raspberrypi.org/en/projects/project-name/print){:target="_blank"}.
+If you need to print this project, please use the [printer-friendly version](https://projects.raspberrypi.org/en/projects/stamping-app/print){:target="_blank"}.

 --- /collapse ---